CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

 ```

 ### Invoking a SmartContract method on Neo Blockchain
-To invoke a SmartContract method you can use `WcSdk.sendRequest` with `invokefunction` as method, but WcSdk
+To invoke a SmartContract method you can use `WcSdk.sendRequest` with `invokeFunction` as method, but WcSdk
 has a shortcut: `WcSdk.invokeFunction`.

 On the example below we are invoking the `transfer` method of the `GAS` token.
 Neo blockchain expect params with